-Participants will be exposed to international and comparative industrial and employment relations systems with a view to better understanding the implications for the industrial relations systems of today.
+The Master’s Programme is designed to provide a wide spectrum of knowledge and skills for those with professional interests in industrial and employment relations.
+In addition, participants will be exposed to international and comparative industrial and employment relations systems with a view to better understanding the implications for current industrial relations systems and practices.

 At the end of the Master’s Programme, participants will be able to:

 - describe the industrial and employment relations systems with a comparative approach;

 - apply tools and methodologies for effective labour-management relations at different levels of the economy from enterprise to the national and international level;

 - advise government, employers’ and workers’ representatives on industrial and employment relations issues.

 - critically reflect upon theoretical approaches and analyse their application to achieve effective industrial and employment relations strategies.